Black Heritage Destinations in Southern New Jersey

 Prior to the Civil War, New Jersey became a major route for enslaved people escaping bondage in the American South.
 Some legendary Underground Railroad sites still remain throughout the state.
 One strategic location: Cape May, where its legacy can be witnessed today, hidden in plain sight amid the town’s Victorian splendor.

-Trace the journey to freedom at the Harriet Harriet Tubman Museum, and celebrate the extraordinary heroine who lived and worked here during the 1850s to help fund her expeditions to free enslaved people.
+Trace the journey to freedom at the Harriet Tubman Museum and celebrate the extraordinary heroine who lived and worked here during the 1850s to help fund her expeditions to free enslaved people.
 It’s situated at Lafayette Street and Franklin Street, once a hub of abolitionist activity.

 Discover two highlights on the National Park Service National Underground Railroad Network to Freedom: Cape May MAC’s 1.5 hour Underground Railroad Trolley and the Stephen Smith House, former home of the impressive Black businessman, philanthropist, clergyman and abolitionist (across from the Harriet Tubman Museum; open by private appointment only).